rosjava/rosjava_core/docs/src/main/sphinx/getting_started.rst

 .. literalinclude:: ../../../../rosjava_tutorial_pubsub/src/main/java/org/ros/rosjava_tutorial_pubsub/Talker.java
   :language: java
   :linenos:
+  :lines: 17-
+  :emphasize-lines: 27,37

-Line 43 will probably feel unfamailiar even to ROS veterans.
+Line 27 will probably feel unfamailiar even to ROS veterans.
 This is one example of rosjava's asynchornous API.
 The intent of our :javadoc:`org.ros.rosjava_tutorial_pubsub.Talker` class is to publish a hello world message to anyone who will listen once per second.
 One way to accomplish